Weald Country Park

-Weald Country Park, which lies just north-west of Brentwood, is an attractive mix of semi-formal parkland with large areas of woodland and the remnants of the 'tree pasture' of a deer park.
-Its south-eastern quarter, called The Park, is scattered with massive oak and hornbeam pollards, some of which are probably more than 500 years old.
+Weald Country Park, just north-west of Brentwood, is an attractive mix of semi-formal parkland with large areas of woodland and the remnants of the 'tree pasture' of a deer park.
+This is scattered with massive oak and hornbeam pollards, some of which are probably more than 500 years old.
 Red Poll cattle graze here, and in parts it is rich in wild flowers, including unusual plants like heath violets and heath spotted orchids.

 The woodland across the north was cleared during World War II and replanted in the 1950s and 1960s with native hardwood trees such as beech and oak.
 This has created some fine woodland that positively shimmers with bluebells in spring, particularly where conifers have recently been removed.
 Golden saxifage, an unusual ancient woodland plant, grows in Foxdown Wood, which escaped conifer planting.

 Such a variety of habitats attracts a wide variety of birds.
 Great crested grebes and moorhens breed on the lakes, and in winter flocks of seed-eating birds such as goldfinches and siskins can sometimes be seen feeding on the ground or in the lakeside alders.
 Nuthatches and woodpeckers are often seen in the woods, and little owls can sometimes be seen hunting in the early evening

 From M25 junction 28 with the A12 take the A1023 towards Brentwood and turn left on to Wigley Bush Lane.
 This meets Weald Road in South Weald village, from which there are several entrances.
 SatNav: CM14 5QS.

 Regular bus services from Brentwood to Pilgrims Hatch.
 Occasional services to South Weald village.

 Accessible at all times.
 Car parks open from dawn to dusk.
 Visitor centre open daily except Mondays 10am–5pm from April–October, otherwise weekends only 10am–4pm.